glenvasa/Fitness-App-1/README.md

 - To Create/Save a Meal, User creates/adds Servings of individual Food Items.
 Saved Servings/Meals are deletable.
 - To Create/Save a Workout, User creates/adds Sets of individual Exercises.
 Saved Sets/Workouts are deletable.
 - All Users can add any Food Items or Exercises stored in the DB regardless of which User created it.
-- Users have ability to Create new Food Categories, Food Items, Exercise Categories, and Exercises.
+- Users have the ability to Create new Food Categories, Food Items, Exercise Categories, and Exercises.

 - Profile Page allows User to select a date and view all Meal/Workout Cards pertaining to that date.
 - User is shown the Total Calories, Protein, Carbohydrates, and Fat amounts consumed for all meals on the selected date.